Get Answers Here

 When Should I go to an Urgent Care Instead of a Hospital Emergency Department?

 You can be treated at an urgent care if the injury or illness is a non-emergency.
 That’s because most urgent cares, such as New England Urgent Care, cost a lot less than a hospital emergency department.
-Plus, the typical wait time at an urgent care is only a fraction of the time at in the ER.
-So, visiting an urgent care can save you money and time.
+Plus, the typical wait time at an urgent care is only a fraction of the time at the ER.
+So, visiting an urgent care can save you money and time!

 Can New England Urgent Care Treat Gynecological Problems?

 Yes.
 The ER-trained medical staff has the ability to diagnose and treat patients in most areas of medicine, including gynecology, gastroenterology, obstetrics, pediatrics, urology, and geriatrics.
 Because we put our patients’ needs first, our providers may diagnose a condition that should be treated by a specialist and would refer the patient to a specialist as necessary.

 The ER-trained medical staff has the ability to diagnose and treat patients in most areas of medicine, including gynecology, gastroenterology, obstetrics, pediatrics, urology, and geriatrics.
 Because we put our patients’ needs first, our providers may diagnose a condition that should be treated by a specialist and would refer the patient to a specialist as necessary.